Appendix D: Automated SSI Open Process

 When the process has trouble identifying the individual, it uses the following rules:

-NOTE: In the above cases, the date of birth must be different by 15 or more days.
+NOTE: In the above three cases, the discrepancy in the date of birth indicated on the SDX file and eCIS must be by 15 or more days.

-In the following situations where cash budgets are included in the case, the SSI budget must not be opened:
+In the following situations where cash and multiple MA budgets are included in the case, the SSI MA budget must not be auto opened:

-The CAO must open SSI manually when there is cash assistance activity in these cases or when a future delete action is pending.
+The CAO must open the SSI MA budget manually when there is cash assistance and multiple MA budget activity in these cases or when a future delete action is pending.

 Automated SSI Closing Process